 It is interesting to note that Moshe was NOT a Jew!
 He was a Levite from the Tribe of Levi (one of Ya'akov's 12 sons, as mentioned at the beginning of this teaching) - and he obeyed YHWH's Torah.
 We mention this because so many people insist that Torah was "only for the Jews....

-Evidence that Moshe's wife Zipporah was a pagan is revealed further on in Exodus 4:24-26 where she angrily took a flintstone and cut off the foreskin of her son in order to keep YHWH from killing her husband, Moshe, for his blatant disobedience concerning circumcision!
-(Ironically, we had to read this "between the lines" because Moshe (the author of the Torah/first five Books) conveniently neglects to mention that he had apparently neglected to obey YHWH's Genesis 17:11 circumcision command; see Ex.
+It is interesting to note that Moshe's wife Zipporah, daughter of the Druze Priest, Jethro, further on in Exodus 4:24-26 angrily takes a flintstone and cuts off the foreskin of her son to keep YHWH from killing her husband, Moshe, for his blatant disobedience concerning circumcision!
+(Ironically, we had to read this "between the lines" because Moshe - the author of the Torah/first five Books - conveniently neglects to mention that he had apparently neglected to obey YHWH's Genesis 17:11 circumcision command; see Ex.
 4:24-26.)

 In Exodus 2:10 we can see that Moshe was born a Hebrew and raised as an Egyptian - yet he clearly knows he's a Hebrew (because his natural mother was allowed to care for him - Ex.
 2:8) because in verses 11-12 we see him defending "his kinsmen" by killing an Egyptian guard.